voltangle/ggoraa/README.md

-# Hello folks 👋
+# Hi fellas 👋

-Hi, I am GGorAA, Middle Swift on iOS/macOS developer and embedded with C, Portal 2 fan, and electric unicycle (EUC) rider! :)
+Hi, I am GGorAA, Middle Swift on iOS/macOS, Junior embedded C/C++, and Junior Rust software engineer!

+I also fly FPV quads, like photography and videography, ride an electric unicycle (EUC), and is obsessed with making new things!

 ## Technology and tools 🛠